dipali1105/Magic-Notes/README.md

 # Magic-Notes
-you want to to remember some information about your work then use the notes app.
+you want to  remember some information about your work then use the notes app.